-Through conferences, lectures and publishing, SHDP brings together the scientific research community with experts from industry, government and the media to deepen and broaden the appreciation of new ideas and discoveries in STEMM, and to ask searching questions about the ethical dilemmas they pose for humanity.About the project
+Through conferences, publishing, and films, we bring together the scientific research community with experts from industry, government, the arts and the media, to broaden the appreciation of new ideas and discoveries in science and technology, and to ask searching questions about the ethical dilemmas they pose for humanity.About the project

-AI & the Future of Humanity Project – from August 2017 we are running a two-year project consisting of three conferences on AI and the Future of Humanity.
-The project is funded by the Templeton World Charity Foundation (TWCF).
+From August 2017 SHDP ran a two-year project consisting of three conferences on AI and the Future of Humanity.
+The project was funded by Templeton World Charity Foundation (TWCF).